clojurewerkz/ogre/README.md

 ## Project Maturity

-Orge is a relatively young project that regained active development in 2014-2016.
+Despite being first released in 2014, Orge is a relatively young project that regained active development in 2016.
+We are targeting Gremlin `3.2.0` development releases.

 ## Artifacts